 Here are a few practical tips for staying alert:

 1. Meditate sitting up rather than lying down.
-It sounds obvious, but lying down encourages a more sleepy state of mind.
+It may sound obvious, but lying down encourages a more sleepy state of mind.

 2. Avoid meditating on the bed, in the bed, or around the bed.
 For most people the bed means only one thing, so find a more wakeful environment if you can.

-3. Try meditating first thing in the morning when the mind is a little brighter, rather than last thing at night when you are already feeling sleepy before you even begin.
+3. Try meditating first thing in the morning when the mind is a little brighter, rather than at night when you are already sleepy before you begin.

-4. Open a nearby window if it’s not too chilly.
-The fresh air and additional flow of oxygen will help you feel more awake.
+4. Open a nearby window if it’s not too cold out.
+The fresh air and additional oxygen will help you feel more awake.

 5. Avoid eating a big meal beforehand, as this tends to make the body feel very heavy and naturally leads to sleep.

-6. It might sound like another obvious one, but make sure you get enough sleep and if you’re not, then take the appropriate action to get enough rest.
+6. This may also sound obvious, but make sure you get enough sleep and if you haven't, be sure to take the appropriate steps to get enough rest.

-Each person is different though, so find out what works best for you.
-The basic rule of thumb is that if sleep continues for weeks on end, there is probably a need to tweak the exercise a little.
-If that’s the case, then feel free to let us know and ask for some additional tips.
-But more often than not, it will simply be some residual tiredness coming to the surface when you first begin and that will fade over time.
+Each person is different, so find out what works best for you.
+The basic rule of thumb is that if sleep continues for weeks, there is probably a need to alter the exercise a little.
+If you're still having trouble, feel free to let us know and ask for some additional tips.
+However, it is likely it could simply be some residual tiredness you experience when you first begin and that may change over time.